awatson1978/MSIB32500/lectures/lecture3.md

 For Mac/Unix/Linux users:

-Type the following commands and type the password when requested.
+To upload files from your local computer using **scp** use the following command:

 ```bash
 scp PATH_TO_GSE31736_RAW.tar username@tarbell.cri.uchicago.edu:~/mscbmil3/Ex1